 If you are going to pull your transmission to replace any clutch components you should do it right!
 That means replace all key wear components so you don't have to remove the transmission again any time soon.
 Go with the best so the repair will last the longest.
 That means genuine Sachs parts.

 If you have a leaking transmission seal it can be a real bear to get the old seals out without this special pry tool.
-This tool also works great for front crank seals as well.
+It works on both the front and rear transmission shaft seals.
+This tool also works great for removing the front crank seal on both gas and diesel engines.